GalaxyGHz/MillionBodyProblem/README.md

-# MillionBodyProblem with Barnes-Hut and treading in C
+# The Million Body Problem with Barnes-Hut and threading in C